Meta-Impressionism / Other exhibitions

 Introduction:

+In the presentation of French art at the Expositions Universelle in Paris, we can (provisionally) discern a development.
 In 1855 France especially presented Ingres, Delacroix, but also Decamps.
 In 1867 and 1878 the Neo-classicists and the Barbizon painters were about equally presented.
-But in 1889 and 1900 the Neo-Classicist are much less presented and mostly as portraitists.
+But in 1889 and 1900 the Neo-Classicists are much less presented and mostly as portraitists.
 Corot was most amply presented in 1889.
-In 1889 the Impressionists started to be present and in 1900 they had a room of their own.
+In 1889 the partakers of the ‘impressionist’ expositions started to be present and in 1900, at the Centennial exposition, they had a room of their own.
 Still, the Neo-Classicist Gérôme called it the ‘disgrace of France’.

 Sources on Impressionism lay much emphasize on the individual independant exhibitions of Courbet in 1855 and 1867 and of Manet in 1867 (R3,p33).
 Rewald mentions that in 1855 ’the jury had refused two of his most important canvases’ (R1,p16), but doesn’t mention that 11 other works had been accepted and ended up in the catalogue (iR1).
 In 1867 four of Courbet his works were accepted and ended up in the catalogue (R231), still Denvir emphasizes that his Pavillon du Réalisme and the pavillon of Manet were mocked (R5,p43+45).
-Courbet and Manet are put down as being refused and mocked (like later the ‘impressionists’) and therefor organised their independant exhibitions.
+Courbet and Manet are framed as being refused and mocked (like later the ‘impressionists’) and therefore organised their independant exhibitions.
 But the ‘impressionist’ expositions were independant group exhibitions.
 They were organised by artists that often had not much money to spend contrariwise to Courbet and Manet who had enough money to organize their own expensive individual exhibitions.
-(And, by the way, the ‘impressionists’ were more often accepted than rejected for the Salon and more than once received positive reviews.)
 These same sources hardly mention the partaking of the ‘impressionists’ in 1889 and 1900 at the Exposition Universelle.
 For 15 of them this recognition came just 3 years after the last ‘impressionist’ exposition in 1886.

 1855 in Paris: